Pre-existing condition health insurance

-How does pre existing medical insurance work?
+How does it work?

-Health Insurance that covers pre existing conditions works typically by excluding that particular medical condition for a number of years until you are classed as being ‘free’ from it, or by excluding it completely.
-There are some exceptions to the rule based on the severity of your pre existing condition, which is why it is important to understand the options available.
+Health Insurance for pre-existing conditions works typically by excluding that particular medical condition for a number of years until you are classed as being ‘free’ from it, or by excluding it completely.
+There are some exceptions to the rule based on the severity of your pre-existing condition, which is why it is important to understand the options available.

-With many private health insurance plans, you will be covered for a preexisting condition that you have been free from, after an initial period of two years – known as the moratorium.
+With many private health insurance plans, you will be covered for a pre-existing condition that you have been free from, after an initial period of two years – known as the moratorium.
 To many private medical insurance providers, being free from a disease, illness or injury means that you haven’t received any form of medical assistance for that particular condition over the last 5 years.

-For example if you had a pre existing condition that has required no form of medical treatment or assistance for the previous 3 years, then you buy a health insurance plan with a 2 year moratorium, you would be covered for the treatment of that particular condition after the initial period of 2 years, as effectively you have been ‘free’ from it for a total period of 5 years.
+For example if you had a pre-existing condition that has required no form of medical treatment or assistance for the previous 3 years, then you buy a health insurance plan with a 2 year moratorium, you would be covered for the treatment of that particular condition after the initial period of 2 years, as effectively you have been ‘free’ from it for a total period of 5 years.

 As previously mention, this type of private health insurance will cover a medical condition as long as you have been free from it for a period usually of around 5 years.

 You do not need to provide any medical history when you apply as the two year moratorium means that you are covered for any new conditions once this period is over.
-Any pre existing medical conditions would be included just as long as you have been free from them for 5 years.
+Any pre-existing medical conditions would be included just as long as you have been free from them for 5 years.